 Could the absence of criminal minds within employee populations be contributing to the slow pace at which security cultures mature?
 Could the inability to think like a criminal be driving up negligent insider threat risk?
 “Yes” certainly seems like a logical answer to both questions.
 Regardless of what the final research ends up revealing, there is little doubt among cybersecurity professionals that humans will always drive a significant amount of risk.
 The real question is, how can such risk be reduced?

 Fortunately, at the intersection of negligent insiders, cybercriminals and the internet is a class of technologies that allow people to operate in an efficient and productive capacity while providing them with the protection needed to intercept criminal activities before they turn into cyber disasters.
 Dtex is among the providers if this new generation of innovations.
-To learn more about how the Dtex Advanced User Behavior Intelligence Platform is helping to protect trusted insiders against attacks, check out our latest customer video featuring Graeme Hackland, CIO of Williams F1 Racing.
+To learn more about how the Dtex Advanced Enterprise DMAP Intelligence Platform is helping to protect trusted insiders against attacks, check out our latest customer video featuring Graeme Hackland, CIO of Williams F1 Racing.

 An End to the Surveillance State